 Who wouldn’t want that?

-Now, I’ll share with you those recipes that I prepared ahead.
+Here are some recipes that I cook and store/freeze to feed everyone.
 You can adapt these ideas with your own favorite recipes.
 These dishes are actually better when reheated!
 There are choices for diets like vegetarian, lactose and gluten-free, and “no red meat.”
 Leftovers can be frozen, except for the chili.
 I think the beans taste weird after they’ve been frozen.

 Prepare and Freeze: Spanakopita

 A family favorite, spanikopita (spinach pie) can be assembled and frozen days ahead of time.
 Then, put the frozen pie directly into the cold oven, heat the oven to 350°F for about one hour, and you are ready to serve.

 I use a Pyrex 9″ x 13″ pan with plastic lid.
 I assemble the pita right in the pan, cover and freeze it, and then uncover and bake it.
 To avoid stressing the pan, I put the pie from the freezer into the cold oven and let the pan and oven heat up together.